 - Let your prehealth advisors know of your acceptance

 Application Process for Medical School

 The application process usually begins on June 1.
 By this time, students should have taken or scheduled the MCAT.
-Information about the MCAT, including subject matter and dates of administration, can be found here.
+Learn more about the MCAT subject matter and test dates.

 The application process can take up to 20 hours to complete, so students should get started early.
 The application will ask for demographic information, including state of residence.
 State of residence is important if you’re applying to a state-supported medical school, since those medical schools have a quota of in-state students they must fill.

 All coursework you’ve taken at all post-secondary schools.
 You will enter each course and grade you’ve taken, and the grades will be verified by AMCAS.
 Therefore, you must have the transcripts from each college/university you’ve attended sent to AMCAS.
 You can request that your transcripts be sent as soon as the process begins.
 That is, don’t wait until you’ve finished everything else to have your transcripts sent to AMCAS.